 A perennial monkey flower from Western Los Angeles.
 Topanga monkey grows on slopes under Quercus agrifolia on north slopes, mixed with Salvia leucophylla, Salvia apiana, Rhus laurina and Arctostaphylos glauca on the south slopes.
 The flowers are large and deep orange.
 The plant seems to be (along with the Conejo form) an extreme form of Diplacus longiflorus that is close to Diplacus aurantiacus in appearance Our plants here are planted under oaks in full shade and have done fine for more than 10 years.
 Larval food plant for the Checkerspot Butterfly. ( Synonym: Diplacus aurantiacus var. aridus) Click here for more about Monkeys in California

-Diplacus longiflorus Topanga monkey flower is great for a bird garden.
+Diplacus longiflorus 'Topanga monkey flower' is great for a bird garden.

-Diplacus longiflorus Topanga monkey flower's foliage color is green and type is stressdeciduous.
+Foliage of Diplacus longiflorus 'Topanga monkey flower' has color green and is stressdeciduous.

-Flower of Diplacus longiflorus 'Topanga monkey flower's flower color is orange.
+Flower of Diplacus longiflorus 'Topanga monkey flower' has color orange.

-Communities for Diplacus longiflorus Topanga monkey flower:Coastal Sage Scrub.
+Communities for Diplacus longiflorus 'Topanga monkey flower':Coastal Sage Scrub.